nathanreyes/v-calendar-docs/popovers.md

 Slots provide a more advanced method to displaying popover content for attributes.
 You simply create nested slots within `v-calendar` with unique names that can be referenced by popover objects created in your Javascript code.

 In the previous example, we used simple popover labels to display todos in the calendar.
-This is a nice feature, but it would be much more nice to allow the user to mark the todos as completed or edit the description directly in the calendar itself.
+This is a nice feature, but it would be *really* nice to allow the user to mark todos as completed or edit the todo description directly in the calendar itself.
 We can do this using slots.

 <p align='center'>
   <img src='./gitbook/images/attributes/popover-slots.png' title='Popovers using slots' width='500'>